 TLC RESOLUTIONS BRIEF GUIDELINES

-Briefs of no more than fourteen (14) pages in length, exclusive of necessary exhibits which are pertinent but not easily summarized in the brief itself should be submitted by each party prior to the mediation or arbitration.
+Parties are encouraged to limit their main briefs to twelve (12) pages in length, exclusive of necessary exhibits which are pertinent but not easily summarized in the brief itself should be submitted by each party prior to the mediation.

 2. An objective general statement of case.